Eustace II of Boulogne

-Eustace II, (c.
+Eustace II (c.
 1015 – c.
-1087), also known as Eustace aux Grenons ("Eustace with long moustaches"), was Count of Boulogne from 1049 to 1087.
-He fought on the Norman side at the Battle of Hastings, and afterwards received large grants of land forming the Honour of Boulogne in England.
+1087), also known as Eustace aux Gernons ("Eustace with long moustaches"), was Count of Boulogne from 1049 to 1087.
+He fought on the Norman side at the Battle of Hastings, and afterwards received large grants of land in England.
 He is one of the few proven companions of William the Conqueror.
 It has been suggested that Eustace was the patron of the Bayeux Tapestry.
 His second son Godfrey of Bouillon was a preeminent leader of the First Crusade, and the first ruler of the Kingdom of Jerusalem.

 Origins

 Eustace was the son of Eustace I of Boulogne and Matilda of Louvain.

 Career

 Eustace's wife was Goda, the sister of King Edward the Confessor of England.
 In 1047, Godfrey III, Duke of Lower Lorraine rebelled against the Holy Roman Emperor, Henry III, and Eustace joined the rebellion.
 Then or earlier, he repudiated Gode and married Godfrey's daughter Ida.
 The next year Eustace was excommunicated by Pope Leo IX for marrying within the prohibited degree of kinship.
 Eustace and Ida were both descended from Louis II of France, and just within the prohibited seventh degree.
 However, since not all their ancestors are known, there might have existed a closer relationship.
 The Pope's action was possibly at the behest of Henry III.
 The rebellion failed, and in 1049 Eustace and Godfrey submitted to Henry III.

 In 1051, Eustace visited Edward, his former brother-in-law.
 On his way back to the coast Eustace decided to stay overnight in Dover, and as he and his men approached the town they put on mail coats.
 The historian Tom Licence comments: "Eustace was either anticipating trouble or intending to start a fight."
 In the ensuing brawl twenty townsmen were killed and a similar number of Eustace's men.
 He went straight to the king to complain, and Edward immediately ordered Godwin, who had jurisdiction over the town, to ravage it.
 Godwin was furious at Edward accepting Eustace's version of events without hearing the other side, and instead of obeying the order he started to raise an army.
 In the confrontation that followed he and his sons were forced to flee the country.

 The following years saw still further advances by Eustace's rivals and enemies.
 Count Baldwin of Flanders consolidated his hold over territories he had annexed to the east.
 In 1060 he became tutor of his nephew King Philip I of France.
 In contrast Eustace's stepson Walter of Mantes failed in his attempt to claim the County of Maine.
 He was captured by the Normans and died soon afterwards in mysterious circumstances.